Game Brush Number: Random Graphs

 Hence the length of the game is at most $\bg_p(K_n) + 2D_{\pi}(G)$, where

 Of course we do not know, in advance, the cleaning sequence $\pi$.
 However, we still obtain the following upper bound:

 A similar argument yields a lower bound on $\bg(G)$.
 We still provide a strategy for Min, but this time, she uses an optimal strategy for the real game on $G$ to guide her play in the imaginary (fractional) game on $K_n$.
-If a vertex fires in the imaginary game but not in the real one, then the Oracle cleans that vertex by providing extra brushes in the real game.
-If a vertex $v$ fires in the real game but not in the imaginary one, then we pause the imaginary game, and Min plays on $v$ until it fires.
-When the game pauses, it is because in the real game, either more brushes were received or fewer are needed (or both) as compared to in the imaginary game.
+If a vertex fires in the imaginary game but not in the real one, then the Oracle cleans that vertex by providing extra brushes in the real game; this cannot increase the length of the real game.
+If a vertex $v$ fires in the real game but not in the imaginary one, then the Oracle adds cleans $v$ by adding brushes in the imaginary game; each brush added can decrease the length of the imaginary game by at most 2.
+When the Oracle adds brushes in the imaginary game, it is because more brushes were received or fewer were needed (or both) in the real game than in the imaginary game.
 Using symmetry and the notation introduced above, we obtain $\bg_p(K_n) \le \bg(G) + 2D_{\bar{\pi}}(G)$, where $\bar{\pi}$ is the reverse of $\pi$.
-As a result, we get
+Consequently, we get

 It follows that

 Now let $G \in \G(n,p)$, let $d=d(n)=p(n-1)$, and let $\omega=\omega(n)=d / \ln n$ (note that $\omega$ tends to infinity as $n \to \infty$).
 To complete the proof, it suffices to show that a.a.s.\ $D_{\pi}(G) = o(pn^2)$.
 We can easily bound the second summation in the definition of $D_{\pi}(G)$ using the Chernoff Bound.